2vg/rathole/README.md

 nodelay = true # Optional.
 Same as the client
 # blacklist takes precedence over whitelist.
 # If both have the same IPs, the blacklist will take precedence so the process will be skipped.
-blacklist = ["1.2.3.4"] # Optional.
-IPs added here will be skipped when transferring data. whitelist = ["1.2.3.4"] # Optional.
+blacklist_ip = ["1.2.3.4"] # Optional.
+IPs added here will be skipped when transferring data. whitelist_ip = ["1.2.3.4"] # Optional.
 IPs added here will work as usual and will skip processing other IPs.
+# The black/white country list is placed after the IP's blacklist/whitelist.
+blacklist_country = ["JP"] # Optional.
+Countries added here will be skipped when transferring data, it should be define by ISO codes. whitelist_country = ["JP"] # Optional.
+Countries added here will work as usual and will skip processing other Countries, it should be define by ISO codes.

 [server.services.service2]
 bind_addr = "0.0.0.1:8082"